 Cavitation, known as the formation of vapor bubbles when liquids are under tension, is of great interest both in condensed matter science as well as in diverse applications such as botany, hydraulic engineering and medicine.
 Although widely studied in bulk and microscale-confined liquids, cavitation in the nanoscale is generally believed to be energetically unfavorable and has never been experimentally demonstrated.
 Here we investigated evaporation-induced cavitation in water-filled hydrophilic nanochannels under enormous negative pressures up to -7 MPa.
 As opposed to receding menisci observed in microchannel evaporation, the menisci in nanochannels are pinned at the entrance while vapor bubbles form and expand inside.
 Evaporation is found to be governed by advective liquid transport, which leads to an evaporation rate that is an order of magnitude higher than that governed by Fickian vapor diffusion in macro and microscale evaporation.
 The vapor bubbles also exhibit unusual motion as well as translational stability and symmetry, which occur due to a balance between two competing mass fluxes driven by thermocapillarity and evaporation.
 Our studies expand our understanding of cavitation and provide new insights for phase-change phenomena at the nanoscale.
 Top

-C. Duan, R. Karnik, M. Lu and A. Majumdar, “Evaporation Induced Cavitation in Nanofluidic Channels”, Proceedings of the National Academy of Sciences, in revision.
+Ref: C. Duan, R. Karnik, M. Lu and A. Majumdar, “Evaporation Induced Cavitation in Nanofluidic Channels”, PNAS, 2012 .

 Finished Project VI: Ion Transport in Graphene Nanofluidic Channels